markns/markns.dev/content/posts/domain-specific-paas/kubernetes-istio-auth0.md

 +++
 author = "Mark Nuttall-Smith"
-title = "Anatomy of a micro PaaS - Kubernetes, Istio and Auth0" date = "2022-08-30"
+title = "Anatomy of a domain-specific PaaS - Kubernetes, Istio and Auth0" date = "2022-08-30"
 description = "How to build a micro PaaS using Kubernetes and Istio" tags = [